Best AI Notes Summarizers for Study and Cited Review

 - Best for student PDFs: Knowt.
 Upload a PDF and get notes, practice quizzes, and AI questions built around the file.

-- Best all-in-one learning assistant: NoteGPT.
-One tool for summaries, lecture PDFs, meeting notes, and visual notes.
+- Best for several study tasks: NoteGPT.
+One tool can handle lecture PDFs, meeting notes, short summaries, and visual notes.

 - Best if your notes already live in Evernote: Evernote.
 Summarize notes without leaving the notebook they're already stored in.